 A proof-based study of the properties of real numbers, sequences and series, topology of the real number line, limits, continuity, and differentiality of functions on the real line.
-Fall, odd years.

 Prerequisite: MTH 242 and MTH 280.

 MTH 480.
 Individual Problems in Mathematics.
 3.